Country Profile - Türkiye

 - Article 17/a and 18 of the Law No. 6222 titled respectively “Aggravating circumstances of crime and deprivation of rights” and “Ban from spectating” regulate the measures regarding the exclusion arrangements (ban orders / international travel ban)

-- Furthermore, Central Sports Safety Unit has the task of notifying the relevant authorities abroad, where the competition is held, when necessary, before the organization of the competition with regards to the information of the persons who are banned from spectating according to the Regulation.
+- Furthermore, Central Sports Safety Unit has the task of notifying the relevant authorities abroad, where the competition is held, when necessary, before the organisation of the competition with regards to the information of the persons who are banned from spectating according to the Regulation.
 Besides, the Central Sports Security Unit creates an electronic data bank in order to register the information of the persons banned from spectating and allow Directorate General of Sports Services, Turkish Football Federation and sports safety units to access electronically in order for sports clubs and the relevant federations to access the information.
 Directorates of Security and Gendarmerie Commands submit the information of the persons banned from spectating to the Sports Safety Unit to be registered in the electronic data bank.

-Measures taken / envisaged by States to meet the objectives of the Convention
+Measures Taken / Envisaged by States to meet the Objectives of the Convention

 National strategies/Policies